deetungsten/webui-privaxy/README.md

-This repository contains a fork of [Privaxy](https://github.com/Barre/privaxy) v0.3.1 that has been dockerized and pushed to GitHub Container Registry (ghcr) for easy deployment.
+This repository contains a fork of [Privaxy](https://github.com/Barre/privaxy) v0.3.1 that has been dockerized and pushed to GHCR with Github Actions located [here](https://github.com/deetungsten/webui-privaxy/pkgs/container/webui-privaxy).
 The main purpose is to maintain the web UI functionality from the original Privaxy v0.3.1 release.
-By containerizing Privaxy, it can now be easily run on a server using the ghcr image.
+By containerizing Privaxy, it can now be easily run on a server or locally without installing the npm related tools.

 ## Installation and Usage

-The front end code expects the `IP_ADDRESS` environment variable to be defined, otherwise it will default to `0.0.0.0` which will break functionality.
-To use the web portal remotely, be sure to define `IP_ADDRESS` to the host computer's address.
-This is required for the front end components like certificate links to work properly.
-The back end proxy server will still function without IP_ADDRESS defined, but the front end will be broken
+The front end code expects the `IP_ADDRESS` environment variable to be defined, otherwise it will default to `0.0.0.0` which will break functionality when used remotely.
+The `IP_ADDRESS` variable should be set to the IP address of the server running the container.
+This can be defined either in the `docker-compose.yml` file, when running the container manually with docker run, or as an environment variable when using the prebuilt image.

 ### Using prebuilt docker image